ING’s TraineeNetwork: Discover so much more besides your own track

 The ING TraineeNetwork organises events for trainees and former trainees who are keen to look beyond the borders of their own track and/or department.
 Inge Horrevorts and Tim Slingerland are both in the network’s core team.

 The aim of the TraineeNetwork is to offer ING trainees access to a broader network than just their immediate colleagues and trainees on the same track.
 In that context, the network organises a wide range of activities and events, from topical presentations to networking drinks.
-These are organised and coordinated by the core team, which comprises one trainee from each of the seven tracks within ING’s International Trainee Programme (ITP).
+These are organised and coordinated by the core team, which comprises one trainee from each of the eight tracks within ING’s International Trainee Programme (ITP).
 Inge, HR trainee, has been involved since late 2016.
 Tim, Risk trainee, joined the team in 2018.

 Inge: “We strive to organise at least one cross-track event per month, such as a ‘Behind the Numbers’ session which analyses ING’s performance twice a year.
 Last time it was presented by Steven van Rijswijk (CRO ING Global) and Mark Milders (Head of Investor Relations).
 But the events can also be activities or drinks with trainees from a different company.
 Anything is possible, as long as it appeals to our trainees and they take something valuable away from it – such as new contacts or knowledge about a new topic.”